Caledonia Agricultural Society

-A series of "Town Hall" meetings were held in March 2017 to gather ideas and information not only to assist in the design process, but in marketing the facility.
+A series of "Town Hall" meetings were held in February and March 2017 to gather ideas and information not only to assist in the design process, but in marketing the facility.
 The CAS has also consulted with other Agricultural Societies ie. Ancaster and West Niagara who have similar facilities, as well as several current and potential future users.

 15. Are they going to be able to divide the large space into smaller sections for smaller groups and events?